About the Minister's Student Council

-The Minister's Student Council, known as the DOVES (Department of Student Voices in Education and Schools), was created in 2021, following a request from the NSW Minister for Education and Early Learning, Sarah Mitchell, to develop a formal structure to access student views.
+The Minister's Student Council, known as the DOVES (Department of Student Voices in Education and Schools), was created in 2021, following a request from the NSW Government to develop a formal structure to access student views.

-Minister Mitchell meets with the Council twice a Term either virtually or face-to-face where they also participate in workshops and hear about NSW Department of Education initiatives.
-The Council provides advice to the Minister on education and school policy as well as feedback to aid in the planning and development of department programs.
+The Council meets twice a term either virtually or face-to-face where they also participate in workshops and hear about NSW Department of Education initiatives.
+The council provides advice on education and school policy as well as feedback to aid in the planning and development of department programs.

 To be an innovative student voice that designs, implements, and contributes to inclusive and positive change in the NSW education system.

 What does it do?